JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 }
 """

-# to actually do something useful with this model, we have to serialize it to storage
+# to do something useful with this model, we have to serialize it to storage

-# make an in-memory zarr store for demo purposes
+# we make an in-memory zarr store for demo purposes
 # with real data, you would use `zarr.storage.DirectoryStore` or `zarr.storage.FSStore`
 store = zarr.MemoryStore()
 path = 'foo'
 stored_group = group_model.to_zarr(store, path='foo')

 # check that the expected arrays are present
-# no data has been written to these arrays, you must do that separately.
-# e.g., stored_group[s0] = arrays[0]
 print(stored_group.tree())
 """
 foo
  ├── s0 (10, 10, 10, 10) float64
  └── s1 (5, 5, 5, 5) float64
 """

+# NOTE:
+# no data has been written to these arrays, you must do that separately.
+# e.g., stored_group[s0] = arrays[0]

 # check that the expected attributes are present
 print(stored_group.attrs.asdict())